Thr 160 Intro to Acting

 (Your assessment of theatre and a specific sustainability issue)

-Oral presentation of this research = 25 pts.
+Oral presentation of the theatre concept researched = 25 pts.

 Successful posting of Sustainability Research paper to ePortfolio = 15 pts.